SaravanaNani/aws-learn/Practice - questions.md

 1. You want to deploy and manage containerized applications.
 Which service should you use?
 Ans: ```Amazon Elastic Kubernetes Service (Amazon EKS)```

+# Module 3

+### Global InfraStructure - High Avvailability:

+1. Which statement best describes an Availability Zone?
+Ans: ```A single data center or group of data centers within a Region```

+### Edge locations

+An edge location is a site that Amazon CloudFront uses to store cached copies of your content closer to your customers for faster delivery.

+### Provision AWS Resources